slowernews/notebook/on-cooking.md

 - full coffee spoon of salt.
 - 5 grams of live ferment.

-How to make it: Mix the tepid water with the ferment and salt in a bowl. only then pour the flour using a sieve (you don't want to crete a cement).
+Dough: Dissolve the ferment and salt in the water.
+Only then pour the flour using a sieve (you don't want to make cement).
 Mix.
-Reserve it a hot place and wait 4 hours or more.
+Reserve it in a hot (~30C) place and wait 4 hours or more.

-How to bake it: Home oven with maximum temperature.
-Bake it near the oven bottom until half cooked.
+Baking: Home oven with maximum temperature.
+Bake in the oven's bottom until half cooked.
 Take it out and put toppings.
-Finish baking it in middle of the oven.
+Finish baking it in the oven's middle.

-Results: Not restaurant quality but better that frozen pizza by far.
+Results: Better than frozen pizza.
+Guaranteed.

 ## Level up